-- In 2020/21, 99.7% of successful full-time Welsh institution applications were from students attending FE Institutions, with the remainder from Other Learning Centres (which include Community Colleges and Community Education Centres).
-English Institutions continue to show low numbers. - 100% of successful part-time Welsh institution applications were from students attending FE.
+- In 2021/22, Almost all (99.5%) successful full-time Welsh institution applications were from students attending FE Institutions, with the remainder from Other Learning Centres (which include Community Colleges and Community Education Centres).
+English Institutions continue to show low numbers. - 95% of successful part-time Welsh institution applications were from students attending FE institutions.
 English Institutions continue to show low numbers.